silverfrost702/SmogCast-Predicting-and-Forecasting-Air-Quality-in-India/README.md

-# 1. SmogCast: Predicting & Forecasting Air Quality in India
+# SmogCast: Predicting & Forecasting Air Quality in India

 **SmogCast** is an end-to-end air quality analytics and forecasting system that transforms raw air-pollution sensor data into **actionable insights**.
 It performs **real-time AQI classification** and **7-day forecasting** of particulate matter (PM2.5 & PM10) using a hybrid machine-learning and deep-learning pipeline.

+---

+## 1. Demo

 **Live App:** https://smogcast.streamlit.app/
 **Demo Video:** https://youtu.be/UyUvtBF0N3Q